jase88/publish-gitlab-release/README.md

 # publish-gitlab-release

-`publish-gitlab-release` is a CLI tool designed to streamline the process of creating a Git tag and a corresponding GitLab release.
+`publish-gitlab-release` is a command-line tool designed to simplify the process of creating a Git tag and a corresponding GitLab release.

-It automates the collection of commits since the last tag, as well as all associated _merge requests_ and their linked _issues_.
+The tool automates the collection of commits made since the last tag, along with all associated merge requests and their linked issues.

-The tool also facilitates adding comments to merge requests and their linked issues, providing better visibility into the changes included in each release.
+It also adds comments to merge requests and their linked issues, providing better visibility into the changes included in each release.
 Additionally, it generates a basic changelog based on raw commit messages.

-These features are all also available in tools like [semantic release](https://github.com/semantic-release/semantic-release), but the difference is that those enforce you to use semantiv versioning.
-This tool doesn't care about your versioning scheme and only works for Gitlab via their API.
+Unlike some other tools like [semantic release](https://github.com/semantic-release/semantic-release), `publish-gitlab-release` doesn't enforce a specific versioning scheme.
+It is flexible and works exclusively with GitLab via their API.

 ## 🌟 Features

-- Create a git tag and publish a gitlab release
+- Create a Git tag and publish a GitLab release with a single command.
-- Release comment on Merge Requests and their linked issues
+- Automatically add comments to Merge Requests and their linked issues for better visibility.
-- Basic Changelog on Gitlab Release
+- Generate a basic changelog for the GitLab release.

 ## 🚀 Usage

-To use publish-gitlab-release, you can easily invoke it with npx as follows:
+To use `publish-gitlab-release`, invoke it using npx with the desired version number:

 ```bash
 npx publish-gitlab-release -v "1.2.3" [options]